Patient- and Family-Centered Care

 Hospital Design Creates the Ultimate Healing Environment for Cancer Patients

 University Hospitals Seidman Cancer Center has been carefully planned to create an enhanced healing environment.
-We formed a Patient and Family Advisory Council to actively engage patients and families in the design process.
+We formed a Patient and Family Partnership Council to actively engage patients and families in the design process.

 Council members shared their unique perspectives through focus group sessions and touring UH Seidman Cancer Center mock-up rooms.
 Their feedback was directly responsible for a number of design improvements including: